ruipimenta/assin2_challenge_ipr/similarity/README.md

+Here you have instructions and scripts to either 1) use our trained model to generate our predictions or 2) train a model, as we did, fine-tunning Bert's model.

+# Generate predictions

 Intructions to (almost*) reproduce our similarity submission1 predictions.

+* Our submission used a cloud TPU, if you run this code on the cpu the output will have a small difference on each prediction.

 We used the Bert model and adapted the code in https://github.com/google-research/bert to the task.